 How Long Does It Take To Form an LLC in Minnesota (Guide)

-Over the past 7 years as a Mergers and Acquisitions specialist with a Master's Degree in tax law, I've personally guided the formation of 19 Minnesota-based businesses.
+I've spent the past 7 years as a Mergers and Acquisitions specialist with a Master's Degree in tax law, and I've personally guided the formation of 19 Minnesota-based businesses.
+For this guide, I filed 3 separate Minnesota LLC applications using different methods to verify current handling times firsthand.

 Quick Summary